Nocturne/framework/README.md

  * Server: Core logic and data management with Services.
  * Client: User interaction and control with Controllers.
  * Replicated: Efficient distribution of Assets and Nocturne source.

+## Notice
 Note: This is an Alpha release intended for prototyping.

 Expect further development and improvements in future releases.